wordkarin/Scrabble/README.md

 Second, review the requirements and come up with a "plan of action" for how you want to approach this problem.

 Create a project structure which contains:
-- A `Scrabble` class which contains some sort of data structure to store the **individual letter scores** listed below.
+- A `Game` class which contains some sort of data structure to store the **individual letter scores** listed below.
-- A Spec file which corresponds to your `Scrabble` class.
+- A Spec file which corresponds to your `Game` class.
 This spec should contain one "red" test as a starting point.
 (This test can be modified as your get further through the requirements)

 #### Score chart